bisdn/bisdn.github.io/limitations.md

 Any port state changes happening between the initial read out and the successful registration of the handler will be missed.

-The port sync issue may be identified by the link inability to set a port up even though the port is connected.
+The port sync issue may be identified by the link's inability to set a port up even though the port is connected.
 Using port2 as an example we run

 ```